NEW!

 Karin Skoglund draws, paints, knits and sews the whole time without stopping to think about it, what comes out is just part of her personality, not a separate activity, and the children do the same.

-Anders Rosén is a traditional folk fiddler who has an independent record company, the first in Sweden.
+Anders Rosén is a traditional folk fiddler who has an independent record company, Hurv, the first in Sweden.
 He made his illuminated and decorated capitals for the cover of a double-LP documenting in sound and words the history of the Swedish folk-dance polska, which shares its history with the polonaise.

 Dagmar Veraksits painted some very beautiful illuminated capitals; like Anders, she considered that she was only copying an older tradition; but like the mediæval scribes and icon painters she nevertheless created something intensely personal and of great beauty.